srinivassivaratri/Gator/README.md

 - `users` - List all users
 - `reset` - Clear database
 - `addfeed <name> <url>` - Add a new RSS feed
+- `feeds` - List all feeds with their owners
 - `agg` - Test feed aggregation

 ### Setup Instructions